 Here are a few of my go-to recipes for kids to cook (with a little help!) when you’re in need of fun toddler activities to increase their exposure to a variety of foods, keep them busy, AND make foods to share at the next meal or snack.

 Recipes for Kids to Cook

-I love to take advantage of the energy that little kids have to do things themselves and model what they see us doing.
-Which is why it can be really fun to get the kids in the kitchen cooking.
+I love to take advantage of the energy little kids have to do things themselves and do what they see us doing.
+That’s why it can be really fun to get the kids in the kitchen cooking.

 All of these ideas are meant to be done with an adult since little kids need help reading recipes and getting ready to make the food.
 I have ideas for baking with kids, too.

 Tips for Cooking with Toddlers

 Mainly, my best tips are to keep things simple to start in terms of the recipes you choose, isolate just one or two steps until you get the hang of having a little sidekick, and let them do as much of the job themselves so they can really get into it and have fun.

-Oh and also: Try your best not to stress too much about the mess…or at least know that it’s a normal part of the process.
+Oh and also: Try your best not to stress too much about the mess … or at least know it’s a normal part of the process.

 Cooking with Kids: Recipes to Try

-These recipes are some of the ones I turn to regularly to make with my kids.
+These recipes are some of the recipes I turn to regularly to make with my kids.
 They can’t always make the entire recipe on their own, but that’s why I’m right there with them to help, explain, and assist as needed.

 My kids love using a potato masher for everything they can, and we love it to mash up chickpeas for hummus.
 (Just warm them first to make it a little easier.)